LennartFr/alf20191ibmbc/HL BYFA.md

 5 Generating anchor peer update for Org2MSP
 ~~~~

-Followed by running <b>./byfn.sh up -l node</b> which brings up the Hyperledger artefacts on your laptop.
-Please check out the voluminous script outpu
+Followed by running <b>./byfn.sh up -l node</b> which brings up the Hyperledger network on your laptop.

 ~~~~
 Build your first network (BYFN) end-to-end test